-At this point, universities have not indicated how they will deal with students accepted fraudulently via fake admissions.
+Some universities have expelled students in the cheating scandal; others have not.
 Reports indicate that many such students did not realize what their parents had done to get them into top programs.

 Reportedly, Lori Loughlin and her husband Mossimo Giannulli, agreed to pay $500,000 in bribes to have their two daughters, Isabella, 20, and Olivia, 19, “designated as recruits to the USC crew team — despite the fact that they did not participate in crew — thereby facilitating their admission to USC.”

 In one case, prior YouTube posts by Lori Loughlin’s daughter Olivia Jade Giannulli caused a stir on social media shortly after the scandal broke.

 Latest reports indicate that Gianulli is not planning on returning to USC and has taken a break from social media, apart from wishing her mother a happy birthday and one deleted an Instagram post with her giving media the middle finger.